Title: Reporting Injuries and Handling Safety and Security Situations

 Effective Date: 01/01/2015

-Responsible University Office: Risk Management Office; Public Safety
+Responsible University Office: Office of Risk Management and Insurance; Division of Public Safety

 Related Legislation and University Policies: